What Causes Skin Wrinkles and How to Treat Them

 Before there were effective treatment options, your only choice was to accept that your skin thins, sags, wrinkles, and accumulates age spots, but today many people are seeking age management treatment options.

 Exposure to ultraviolet light (sun exposure) is the biggest external contributing factor to wrinkling, and therefore wrinkles start earlier and are more prominent on skin-exposed surfaces.

 Skin is the largest organ in the body, and it weathers daily environmental exposure.
-However, not everyone’s skin responds the same.2
+However, not everyone’s skin responds in the same way.
+2

 The skin has three layers: the epidermis, dermis, and hypodermis.
 With aging, all three layers thin and lose cells that provide nutrition and support.

 The epidermis is the outer, exposed skin layer.
 It is made up of cells called keratinocytes.
 Keratinocytes provide a waterproof barrier that protects the dermis and underlying organs and tissues.
 These cells are produced by the deepest layer of the epidermis and are pushed upward as new cells are formed.
 Outer layers are shed once they reach the skin surface and are replaced by newer cells.

 With age, the basal layer of the epidermis does not produce cells as quickly.
 The epidermis thins as fewer keratinocytes are produced.
 The contact area between the epidermis and the dermis also gets smaller, so the epidermis receives less nutrition from the dermis.1

 The dermis is a thick layer of fibrous and elastic tissue made up of collagen and elastin.
 Collagen provides strength, and elastin provides flexibility.
 The dermis also contains sweat glands, nerve endings, oil glands, blood vessels, hair follicles, and immune cells.